Top 13 Italian Car Brands [In 2025]

 Fiat cars are popular for their practicality and affordability.
 They stand out with their eye-catching aesthetics and efficient use of space.

-The company has a global presence, with operations in more than 100 countries and a vast network of dealerships and manufacturing facilities across the world.
+The company has a global presence, with operations in over 100 countries and a vast network of dealerships and manufacturing facilities worldwide.
 It has a strong presence in Europe, particularly in Italy, where it is the leading automotive brand.

 The Fiat 500 consistently ranks among the best-selling cars in Italy and other European markets.
 Their other top-selling models are the Fiat Panda, Fiat Egea, and Fiat Strada, each selling over 120,000 units annually.